Headaches - tension

-Good health habits -- including adequate sleep, healthy diet, regular exercise -- are helpful for reducing stress.
+Good health habits, including adequate sleep, healthy diet, and regular exercise, are helpful for reducing stress.
 Quitting smoking is important in reducing the risks for all types of headaches.

-Numerous herbal remedies are promoted for tension-type headache.
+Numerous herbal remedies are promoted for tension-type headaches.
 It is important that anyone taking herbal or so-called natural remedies be aware of the lack of regulations governing their quality and effectiveness.
-Generally, manufacturers of herbal remedies and dietary supplements do not need approval from the Food and Drug Administration (FDA) to sell their products.
-Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
-Always check with your doctor before using any herbal remedies or dietary supplements.
-Never give herbal remedies or dietary supplements to children without first consulting a doctor.
+Generally, manufacturers of herbal remedies and dietary supplements do not need approval from the FDA to sell their products.

-Herbs.
 Butterbur and feverfew are two popular herbal remedies for headache relief.
 The American Academy of Neurology recommends butterbur as "effective" for migraine relief, and feverfew as "probably effective."
 It is not clear if these herbs are effective for tension-type headaches.

 The following are special concerns for people taking these herbs:

 Ailani J. Chronic tension-type headache.
 Curr Pain Headache Rep. 2009 Dec;13(6):479-83.